warweaver/remix-storage-plugin/README.md

 By default the IPFS used is a node from the Remix team.<br>
 You can start your own IPFS daemon and set it to localhost in the config of the plugin.<br>
-However you need to configure your IPFS daemon to accept calls from a web app.<br>
+However you need to configure your IPFS daemon to accept calls from a web app by setting the Access-control-allow or CORS headers.<br>
 Checkout the IPFS daemon documentation on how to do this.<br>

 ```